Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

 7 Tips for Having a Peaceful and Enjoyable Family Vacation

 - Bring books.
-Having a slew of books at your disposal is especially useful on rainy days, for cultivating quiet time or naps and for getting children to retire for the night.
+Having a slew of books is especially useful on rainy days, for cultivating quiet time or naps and for getting children to retire for the night.
 Did you know that parents who read one picture book with their children every day expose their children to 78,000 words each year!
 This number increases if you read more than one book a day to your child.
 (Source: When Children Are Not Read to at Home: The Million Word Gap).
 Reading exposes us to more lexically diverse words than everyday chit chat conversation.
 Some of my favorite board books for toddlers are located on my website in the “Resource” section.
 I read the beautiful alphabet book, B is for Bear by Hannah Viano, to all three children – my children ages 8 and 4 and my niece who is 2.5 years old.
 My daughter and I started reading The Lion, the Witch, and the Wardrobe by C.S.
 Lewis, and I devoured Edie Richter is Not Alone by Rebecca Handler.

 - Bring family-friendly games.
 There are numerous benefits to getting everyone together to play a board game or two.
 The adults and my 8-year-old had a blast playing Pictionary Jr. by Mattel and Sleeping Queens by Gamewright.
 I regret NOT bringing Kids on Stage and Jumping Jack for my son and niece so they could benefit from this special family time.
 So make sure to bring games that satisfy every age group in order to ensure that everyone gets to enjoy the fun!